leobudima/elogii-blog/content/biggest-mistakes-in-delivery-management.md

 Technically, there has to be a balance.
 But after the COVID-19 pandemic, it’s better to plan small until you are certain the delivery won’t affect your bottom line.

 The smaller the delivery area, the smaller the delivery market.
 At the same time, the delivery time window is shorter.
-So, it takes less time to fulfill an order with a much higher success rate.
+So, it takes less time to fulfil an order with a much higher success rate.

-Reducing your delivery to the local last-mile (5-10 kilometers) increases the route density while minimizing delays.
+Reducing your delivery to the local last-mile (5-10 kilometres) increases the route density while minimizing delays.
 And demand is high, you can expect order volumes to remain high, as well.

 This also raises the speed of delivery.
-You can get an edge over competitors with fast fulfillment options, like same-day delivery.
+You can get an edge over competitors with fast fulfilment options, like same-day delivery.

-From there, you can use different [**delivery tactics to grow your operations**](https://elogii.com/blog/delivery-tactics-to-grow-operations/) and scale it over time.
+From there, you can use different [**delivery tactics to grow your operations**](https://elogii.com/blog/delivery-tactics-to-grow-operations/ "delivery tactics to grow your operations") and scale it over time.

-# 12. Planning deliveries during COVID-19.
+## 12. Planning deliveries during COVID-19.

 Covid-19 is here to stay.
 Even as people and companies settle into [**the new normal**](https://www.economist.com/international/2020/07/04/covid-19-is-here-to-stay-the-world-is-working-out-how-to-live-with-it), there is still a lot of pressure on deliveries to keep the world moving forward.
 We have all felt it.

 [**The state of delivery during the coronavirus**](https://elogii.com/blog/the-state-of-delivery-in-time-of-the-coronavirus/) has taught us that this will be the biggest challenge to operational management yet.
 And it’s affecting every industry, supply chain, process, and person.

 Third-party deliveries have altered their services and policies.
-Airports remain closed and flights canceled.
+Airports remain closed and flights cancelled.
 Government regulations change.
-Companies are facing staff shortages. [**The demand for delivery is exceeding capacity**](https://elogii.com/blog/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity/).
+Companies are facing staff shortages. [**When demand exceeds your capacity **](https://elogii.com/blog/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity/)in the last-mile.
 Volumes increase every day.
 Contactless delivery is gaining momentum.

 In this new, uncertain world, two things remain certain: there are challenges and there are possibilities.